Posted on September 30, 2018

 Contact an Experienced Orange County Kidnapping Attorney

-If you have been charged or are under investigation for kidnapping under PC 207, there is no question that you must retain an experienced and reputable criminal defense lawyer in Orange County.
+If you have been charged or are under investigation for kidnapping under PC 207, there is no question that you must retain an experienced and reputable Orange County criminal defense attorney.
 Contact the Law Offices of John D. Rogers today to schedule your free confidential consultation concerning your rights and defenses.

 - Criminal Threat – Penal Code 422(a) PC